 - 1. Assess the terrain, river type, values, and risk associated with inputs of slash. - 2.
-Undertake a water body risk assessment to identify the likelihood and severity of effects if slash did move off si e.
+Undertake a water body risk assessment to identify the likelihood and severity of effects if slash did move off site.
 In the assessment consider: - a.
 Likelihood of high intensity rainfall events, and their frequency. - b.
-Catchment size bigger catchments often mean higher energy stormwater flows. - c.
+Catchment size bigger catchments often have higher energy flows and this can be exacerbated by the cumulative effects of harvest in the same catchment. - c.
 Topography steep land sheds water more quickly.
 High energy water flows will mobilise slash. - d.
 Receiving environment.
 For example, does a high energy river deliver into a high-volume river, or one with stop-banks?
 This increases the risk that slash could be transported long distances. - e.
 Water body ecological values.
 Identify species present and their rarity.
 Refer to the NES-PF Fish Spawning Indicator1. - f.
-Cumulative effects of harvest in the same catchment.
-Sub-catchments then could all contribute to the main stem of the river in large storm and flood events.
-This may require greater slash management and additional slash removal requirements.
+Social effects of slash moving off site.
+How close is it to neighbouring properties houses, fences, water supply intakes, beaches, recreational areas etc?

 - g.
-Social effects of slash moving off si e.
-How close is it to neighbouring properties - houses, fences, water supply intakes, beaches, recreational areas etc? - h.
-In-forest and off-site infrastructure (e.g. roads, culverts, bridges, state highways). - Riparian areas and remaining forest.
-These can be operational risks or benefits (e.g. standing/live tree slash traps) depending on the situation. - 3.
+In-forest and off-site infrastructure (e.g. roads, culverts, bridges, state highways). - h.
+Riparian areas and remaining forest.
+These can be operational risks or benefits (e.g. standing/live tree slash traps) or, depending on the situation, riparian width and vegetation type can prevent slash movement by forming a barrier. - 3.
 Decide how to manage slash after the risk assessment has been completed.
 Harvest methods should minimise the amount of slash and length of stream damage where practicable (e.g. bridle to a fixed skyline and pull through strategically located narrow corridors). - 4.
 Risk mitigation strategies.
-If it is not possible to remove slash from rivers, put debris traps at strategic locations downstream.
+If it is not possible to remove slash from rivers, install slash traps at strategic locations downstream.
 This could be on an adjoining property.
-Larger traps may need resource consent seek engineering or specialist advice.
+Larger traps may need resource consent - seek engineering or specialist advice.
 Be prepared to clean these out on a regular basis. - 5.
 Be aware that areas of significant windthrow will increase the quantity of slash that could be in and around streams.